huzimun/CMIngre/README.md

         <p>
             <big>
             This is the supplementary material for the paper "Toward Chinese Food Understanding: a Cross-Modal Ingredient-Level Benchmark" <a href="https://ieeexplore.ieee.org/document/10496846">[link]</a>.
-            The web intends to release the proposed dataset <b>CMIngre</b> and introduce related tasks and usage methods.
+            The web intends to release the proposed dataset <b>CMIngre</b> and introduce related tasks.
             </big>
         </p>
     </div>